 indicating that the use of the heels is not only possible on such a pedalboard but able to be freely employed.

-This recording is about as close as it gets to hearing the composer himself performing this work in his own church, and we offer Mr. Kaestner our sincerest thanks for making this recording and posting it on YouTube for public viewing.
+offer Mr. Licata our compliments and sincerest thanks for making this instructive video recording and posting it on Vimeo for public viewing.